spreston4/mvc-blog/README.md

 ![Home](./public/images/home.PNG)

 Selecting 'Login' will direct the user to the login page where they can sign in with existing credentials.
 If the user does not have an existing account they can select the option to create a new account by clicking the link below the login form.
+Creating a new account will automatically log the user into the new account.

 ![Login](./public/images/login.PNG)

 ![Signup](./public/images/signup.PNG)

 Once logged in, users can view their dashboard.
 From the dashboard users have the option to create a new post, or edit an existing post.
-Users can also delte posts from the edit post page.
+Users can also delete posts from the edit post page.

 ![Dashboard](./public/images/dashboard.PNG)